nappex/nappex.github.io/content/articles/Privacy/NSA_orchestra_transcript_en.md

     you who have kids will see what I mean when I say this is about what your grandchildren will live in.

-**7. Question:** Hi, very good presentation ?nerves? and impressed.
+7. **Question**: Hi, very good presentation ?nerves? and impressed.
     So you mentioned the strategy that it's quite easy to disturb important open source projects by just creating some discord over issues that have been problematic issues for a very